This sewing machine mat tutorial is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Sew binding along the top.

 Sew both main pieces together and baste the pocket piece to the bottom of the mat.
-Sew in between each pocket piece in the seam, starting at the binding and working down to the bottom.
+Topstich in between each pocket piece in the seam (stitch in the ditch) , starting at the binding and working down to the bottom.
 Backstitch at each end.